Almondvale Stadium: Structure and facilities

-Almondvale is a 9,512 capacity all-seater ground.
+Almondvale is a 9,713 capacity all-seater ground.
 It has four stands which are all roughly of the same height and two corners of the ground are filled with covered seating.
 There is an open corner on one side of the West Stand and there is also the 5-storey stadium house in the other corner of the ground which is primarily used for conferences and offices.
-All the stands are one tier high and the stadium has four large floodlights situated at each corner of the ground.
+All the stands are one tier high and the stadium has four large floodlights, one situated at each corner of the ground.
 The stadium is covered and shielded from the weather elements by the roof and the windshields at the side of the stands.
-Almondvale also has a red blaze pitch and fully operational under-soil heating.
+Almondvale also has a red blaes pitch and fully operational under-soil heating.

 Women's football

 In August 1997, Almondvale hosted the Scotland–England women's international match.
 In 2001, Almondvale was named the Scottish Football Association's centre for women's football.
 It hosted the Scottish Women's Cup final and the national team's matches from 2001 to 2004.

 The stadium has become the home ground of Hibernian W.F.C. in 2021–22.